LeBron James, Cavaliers hold off Pacers for historically tight first-round sweep

 … that set Cleveland apart.

-The Cavs almost seemed to be toying with the Pacers at times.
+The Cavaliers almost seemed to be toying with the Pacers at times.
 The second of Love’s two signature outlet passes was a called play off a Pacers free throw.
 Lou was reportedly so sure that he and his team would catch Indiana napping that he turned to reporters and tipped them off.
 After James cruised to the hoop for an uncontested layup, Lue turned back to the media.
 “Told ya,” he said.

 The @cavs are starting to cook on #NBAonABC! pic.twitter.com/GJqhMCnhXp